onelogin/onelogin-python-aws-assume-role/README.md

 On a shared machine where multiple users has access, That file should only be readable by the root of the machine that also controls the client_id / client_secret, and not by an end user, to prevent him manipulate the IP value.

-Place the file in the `~/.onelogin` directory or in the same path where the python script is invoked.
+Place the file in the `~/.onelogin` directory or in the same path where the python script is invoked or provide the path with the -c option.

 There is an optional file `onelogin.aws.json`, that can be used if you plan to execute the script with some fixed values and avoid providing it on the command line each time.